 Marijuana has been shown to relieve symptoms of Lupus, a condition where the body begins to attack itself for no apparent reason.
 The chemicals in marijuana seem to calm the immune system, which delays the attack on the body.
 It also shows to reduce the pain and nausea associated with the condition.

 Medical marijuana has positive mental health effects, one of the most notable being creativity.
 Short-term memory does dive while smoking marijuana, but creativity and your ability to think “outside the box” is enhanced.
 You may become more competent and be able to think up new ideas and concepts while high.

 Parkinson’s disease can cause tremors that are very uncomfortable for the individual.
 Medical marijuana is shown to soothe tremors and improve sleep for Parkinson’s patients.
 Motor skills in patients are improved significantly.

-With so many different conditions that cannabis is effective for, medical marijuana doctors in Washington are in high demand.
-The industry is growing rapidly and the list of health benefits contributed to marijuana is growing as well.
+With so many different conditions that cannabis is effective for, medical marijuana in Washington and Washington is in high demand.
+The industry is growing rapidly, and the list of health benefits contributed to marijuana is also growing.